 These professionals are extremely technically minded, and skilled multitaskers.

 Average yearly income: $70,121

-Working as assistants to JAG officers, an Air Force paralegal works parallel to the role a civilian paralegal helps an attorney.
+Working as assistants to JAG officers, an Air Force paralegal is fairly similar to civilian paralegals.

 From the large scope of legal duties, to performing research and preparing claims, an Air Force paralegal can also work as a notary public when the need arises.

-This role may feel the most civilian, but its high pay and a large amount of work flexibility ensures that you never feel underutilized or bored.
+This role probably feels the most civilian, but its high pay and large amount of work flexibility ensures you never feel underutilized.

 6. Financial Management Analyst

 As a financial management analyst, you’ll manage the accounting systems and records of the Air Force.